makhshari/markovchain/backend/README.md

 The project use Maven for dependency management.
 So make sure you can use maven in your environment.

 - Firs you need to run and package the source files by running Maven.
+In the root of backend directory (here), run this command:
   ```
   mvn package
   ```